RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation

 \subsection{Robot System}

-The robot system is composed of a 12-DoF legged robot Unitree Go1 Edu, and a robotic arm Arx5 which has 6 joints and a parallel gripper.
-Arx5's overall weight is 3.35kg, with a rated load capacity of 1.5kg.
-The robotic arm is mounted on the legged robot's back, and a RealSense D435i camera is mounted above the arm's gripper, ensuring that their relative poses remain unchanged.
-We deploy both the trained loco policy and the trained arm policy on the onboard computer Jetson Nano of Go1, and use AprilTag~\cite{wang2016apriltag,olson2011apriltag} to get the target end-effector pose from the camera.
-Both power of Go1 and Arx5 are provided by Go1’s onboard battery.
-Control frequency is 50Hz for both training and deployment.
+The robot system used in our experiments consists of a 12-DoF legged robot Unitree Go1 Edu and a 6-DoF robotic arm ARX5 with a parallel gripper, as shown in Fig. \ref{fig:system}.
+The Go1 weighs 12 kg, and the ARX5, mounted on its back, weighs 3.35 kg.
+A RealSense D435i camera is positioned above the gripper to maintain a fixed relative pose.
+The ARX5 offers a rated load capacity of 1.5 kg and a maximum reach of 620 mm.
+The control frequency is set to 50 Hz for both training and deployment.